 - Make something you want to exist

-- On being a failure
+- The fear of being a failure

-- The Full-stack Freelancer – A new approach to work
+- The Full-Stack Freelancer – A new approach to work

 - Rational Artist - The ideal way to work

 - How to be as useful as you can